flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

             value: "myvalue"
             effect: "NoSchedule"
 ```
->For the above configuration, your worker nodes should have a `mykey=myvalue:NoSchedule` matching taint
+>For the above configuration, your worker nodes should be tainted with `mykey=myvalue:NoSchedule`.

 ## Requesting a specific GPU device